-How we lost money: Paying for another hotel
+How we lost money on our epic travel fail: Paying for another hotel

-The lady was so kind.
+The hostel hostess was so kind.
 She had been worried and was standing on the main street to flag down the cab.
 She called off the search party :-).
 She also gave us the room at half price since it was already 9pm and didn’t charge for parking either.
 She additionally gave us the name of a wonderful eatery that was close by.
 We were starving.
 Thanks to her and the cab driver, the day was made better, and l am so grateful.
-So, long story short, we are here in Cordoba and will try to make Schweppes Bitter Lemon from our lemons :-) .
+So, really long, long story short, we stayed in Cordoba and make Schweppes Bitter Lemon from our lemons :-) .

-What has surprised me most is our attitude towards the whole rotten day.
+What surprised me most about our failed travel plans was our attitude towards the whole rotten day.
 I made my peace with it once l realized were screwed!
-Federico, who l thought was going to be bitter the whole weekend, was actually quite nonchalant about the whole thing.
+Federico, who l had thought was going to be bitter for the whole weekend, was actually quite nonchalant about the whole thing.
 He was more worried that l had gotten in an accident or something horrific.
 We chucked it up to part of the highs and lows of traveling.
-It sucks to have lost over 500 dollars between the flight and the resort stay, but c’est la vie.
+It sucks to have lost over 600 euros between the flight, the resort stay and the other things like gas, and of course spent more money having to pay for the hostel and meals, but c’est la vie.
 Thinking back, we lost even more than that for the airline change fees while my brother was in hospital.

-Updated: Since we had this epic travel fail, we have learned to get travel insurance when we take trips.
+Update: Since we had this epic travel fail, one of our worst travel fails to date, we have learned to get travel insurance when we take trips.
 Fortunately, we haven’t had to use it, but it definitely gives you a peace of mind and could have saved us hundreds of dollars on this trip.
 It’s definitely worth having.
 I have heard numerous scary stories of friends like Terry needing medical help and Betsy with a medical emergency while out of their home country.
 Without travel insurance, the amount of money that would have to come out of pocket would have been devastating.
 Learn from our travel fail and protect yourself.